habitat-sh/habitat/www/source/blog/2017-08-15-Packaging-a-Website-with-Nginx-and-Habitat.html.md

   * How to build a package for a static website and a web server, and how to enable those packages to interoperate and be shipped independently of one another
   * How to expose configurable aspects of a package, and how to apply configuration changes to a service at runtime
-  * How to develop multiple packages in a Habitat studio
+  * How to develop multiple packages in a Habitat Studio

 So what's next?
 In future posts, we might develop our website package into a more sophisticated single-page web app, package a REST API to support it, extend our web-server configuration, add a database, build some containers, deploy, scale ... so many things.
 In the meantime, you might try a few on your own, like: